NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.4 =
+This minor update fixes a problem in which a contact page or email address wouldn't get printed with the contact card.

 = 1.0.3 =
 This minor update fixes a problem in the Schema.org markup where your business description and URL got mixed up.